nydus/heroprotocol/README.md

 The following files are in the archive and supported by the library:

-- replay.details (see `reference/replay.details.md` for details)
+- `replay.details` (see `reference/replay.details.md` for details)
-- replay.initdata (see `reference/replay.initdata.md` for details)
+- `replay.initdata` (see `reference/replay.initdata.md` for details)
-- replay.game.events
+- `replay.game.events`
-- replay.message.events (see `reference/replay.message.events.md` for details)
+- `replay.message.events` (see `reference/replay.message.events.md` for details)
-- replay.tracker.events (see `reference/replay.tracker.events.md` for details)
+- `replay.tracker.events` (see `reference/replay.tracker.events.md` for details)
-- replay.attributes.events
+- `replay.attributes.events`

 Also accessible is the replay header (see `reference/header.md` for details).

 The following files are in the archive but not supported by this port nor the original library yet:

-- replay.load.info
+- `replay.load.info`
-- replay.resumable.events
+- `replay.resumable.events`
-- replay.server.battlelobby
+- `replay.server.battlelobby`
-- replay.smartcam.events
+- `replay.smartcam.events`
-- replay.sync.events
+- `replay.sync.events`
-- replay.sync.history
+- `replay.sync.history`

 ## Supported Versions

-heroprotocol supports all protocols avalaible in the original library and can read all replays from retail versions of the game, up to and including patch 16.0.
+**heroprotocol** supports all protocols avalaible in the original library and can read all replays from retail versions of the game, up to and including patch 16.0.
 The plan is to port all future versions as they become available.

 ### How it works

-Heroes of the Storm replay files are MPQ archives. heroprotocol uses the mpyq library to read and extract the binary content out of the archive.
+Heroes of the Storm replay files are MPQ archives. **heroprotocol** uses the `mpyq` library to read and extract the binary content out of the archive.
 It then parses the binary content into data structures containing the replay information.

 The three main files are:

-- decoders.js: Contains the binary structures decoders.
+- `decoders.js` - Contains the binary structures decoders.
 They are the same for all versions of the game.
-- protocol#####.js: Contains the data structures description of a specific public release of the game.
+- `protocol#####.js` - Contains the data structures description of a specific public release of the game.
-- heroprotocol.js: Entry point.
+- `heroprotocol.js` - Entry point.
 Exports the ReplayDecoder and provides the CLI.

-heroprotocol.js starts by loading the earliest protocol available, protocol29406.js and uses it to parse the replay header.
-It then reads the replay build version in the header and loads the associated protocol#####.js containing the correct data structures to parse the full replay.
+`heroprotocol.js` starts by loading the earliest protocol available, `protocol29406.js` and uses it to parse the replay header.
+It then reads the replay build version in the header and loads the associated `protocol#####.js` containing the correct data structures to parse the full replay.

 ## Plans